Hazza3100/Roblox-Cookie-Creator/README.md

 ## Custom work
 ```
-For custom work contact !Hazza#0001
+For custom work contact hazza.com on discord
 ```